datacarpentry/rr-literate-programming/README.md

 -  **Ciera Martinez** [@iamciera]
 -  Kristina Riemer kristina.riemer@weecology.org
 -  Courtney Soderberg courtney@cos.io
--  Naupaka Zimmerman naupaka@gmail.com
+-  Naupaka Zimmerman: [@naupaka]

 ## Overview and learning objectives

-Students will complete an activity highlighting the structure of data files, emphasizing the importance of documenting any changes made.
+Students will complete an activity highlighting the structure of spreadsheet-type data files, emphasizing the importance of documenting any changes made.
 They will then learn and apply a literate programming approach to cleaning data files in the context of a reproducible project workflow centered around using `knitr` in RStudio.

-At the begining of the session, students should be able
+At the begining of the session, students should

 - be familiar with Rstudio: Rstudio layout, running R commands, knitr, and basic ggplot syntax (from Intro section)